Economic and Political Overview

 Main Sectors of Industry

-Given the richness of Morocco's soil, the agricultural sector is pivotal for the country’s economy, employing 35% of the workforce and contributing 10.5% of GDP (World Bank, latest data available).
+Given the richness of Morocco's soil, the agricultural sector is pivotal for the country’s economy, employing 30% of the workforce and contributing 11.1% of GDP (World Bank, latest data available).
 Barley, wheat, citrus fruits, grapes, vegetables, argan, olives, livestock and wine are the country's main crops.
-In recent years, the government has focused on the sector through its "Green Morocco Plan" and the Agricultural Development Fund.
+In recent years, the government has focused on the sector through its "Generation Green" plan and the Agricultural Development Fund.
 The country’s cereal production is highly variable, with local dams providing irrigation for only 15% of the agricultural land and rainfed agricultural production accounting for 85% of the aggregate output (FAO).
-According to preliminary data by the national statistical office, the added value of the primary sector in volume, adjusted for seasonal variations, recorded an increase of 8.9% in the third quarter of 2023 compared to a decrease of 13.8% during the same period one year earlier, thanks to a rise in agricultural activity by 5.7%, and in fishing by 80.7%.
-Overall, the agricultural sector recorded a forecasted growth rate of 3% for the 2022-2023 campaign, compared to -14.8% in the previous one, showing significant resilience despite unfavourable weather conditions and cyclical imbalances.
+Morocco is a net importer of agricultural and related products.
+During the 2023/2024 season, persistent drought reduced national cereal production by 42%, bringing it down to 3.3 million tons, according to FAO data.

-Industry contributes 25.5% of the GDP and employs 23% of the workforce.
+Industry contributes 24.6% of the GDP and employs 24% of the workforce.
 The main sectors are textiles, leather goods, food processing, oil refining, and electronic assembly.
 However, new sectors have been booming: chemistry, automotive parts, computers, electronics and the aerospace industry.
 The automotive industry, in particular, has been growing in the last decade, with double-digit annual growth in terms of job creation and exports (becoming the country’s main exporting sector and Africa’s main automotive hub).
-Overall, the manufacturing sector is estimated to account for 15% of GDP.
-The emergence of new industries should allow the country to reduce its dependence on the agricultural sector.
-Morocco’s industrial sector is the largest beneficiary of foreign direct investment.
-The country has around 75% of the world's estimated reserves of phosphates, and the mineral sector accounts for almost 30% of exports (Oxford Business Group).
+Overall, the manufacturing sector is estimated to account for 14% of GDP.
+Morocco’s industrial sector is the largest beneficiary of foreign direct investment and the emergence of new industries should allow it to reduce its dependence on the agricultural sector.
+Moreover, the country has around 75% of the world's estimated reserves of phosphates, and the mineral sector accounts for almost 30% of exports (Oxford Business Group).
 Mining accounts for 10% of GDP, of which 90% derives from phosphates.
-The manufacturing industries' activity experienced a modest increase of 0.6% in 2023, compared to 0.3% the previous year.
-This development was mainly attributed to the decline in the chemical industry by 4.1%, weakened by the decrease in the production of phosphate fertilizers, and the slowdown in the agro-food and textile industries due to the rise in production costs (National Statistical Office).
+As per official figures, the manufacturing index (excluding oil refining) rose by 9.2% in Q3 2034, driven by strong sectoral growth.
+The chemical industry led with 18.2%, fueled by exports and innovation, followed by automotive at 17%, reinforcing Morocco’s export strength.
+Food and apparel grew by 9% and 11.8%, while metal products saw a 13% rise, highlighting industrial resilience.

-The services sector accounts for more than half of GDP (54.5%) and gives employment to 43% of the workforce.
-It is spearheaded by real estate and tourism, which has been very dynamic in recent years (accounting for around 11% of GDP and hitting a record of nearly 13 million arrivals in 2019).
-Although tertiary activities recorded a downward trend following the outbreak of the COVID-19 pandemic, with a particularly weak tourism performance, improvements were achieved in 2022 and 2023: tourist arrivals in Morocco reached 13.2 million during the first eleven months of 2023, surpassing their pre-Covid-19 pandemic levels.
-Finally, the Moroccan banking sector is dominated by locally owned banks, which account for more than 80% of industry assets (U.S. Department of Commerce).
+The services sector accounts for more than half of GDP (54.3%) and gives employment to 46% of the workforce.
+It is spearheaded by real estate and tourism, which has been very dynamic in recent years: it accounted for around 11% of GDP and hit a record of nearly 13 million arrivals in 2019; after a contraction due to the pandemic, it reached new heights in 2024, when the country welcomed 17 million tourists (+20% y-o-y – data Ministry of Tourism).
+The banking sector is dominated by locally owned banks, which account for more than 80% of industry assets (U.S. Department of Commerce).
+The retail sector is led by small retailers, which boast 250,000 shops compared with just 1,000 big retail stores.

 Breakdown of Economic Activity By Sector Agriculture Industry Services